-CohBar, Inc. ("CohBar," "its" or the "Company") is a clinical stage biotechnology company and a leader in the research and development of mitochondria based therapeutics (MBTs), a novel and emerging class of therapeutics that have the potential to treat a wide range of diseases associated with aging and metabolic dysfunction, including non-alcoholic steatohepatitis (NASH), obesity, type 2 diabetes mellitus (T2D), cancer, atherosclerosis, cardiovascular disease and neurodegenerative diseases such as Alzheimer's disease.
+CohBar, Inc. ("CohBar," "its" or the "Company") is a clinical stage biotechnology company and a leader in the research and development of mitochondria based therapeutics (MBTs), a novel and emerging class of therapeutics that have the potential to treat a wide range of diseases associated with aging and metabolic dysfunction, including non-alcoholic steatohepatitis (NASH), obesity, type 2 diabetes mellitus (T2D), fibrotic diseases, cancer, cardiovascular disease, atherosclerosis and neurodegenerative diseases such as Alzheimer's disease.

 The Company's primary activities include the research and development of its MBT pipeline, securing intellectual property protection for its discoveries and assets, managing collaborations with contract research organizations ("CROs") and academic institutions and raising capital.
 To date, the Company has not generated any revenues from operations and does not expect to generate any revenues in the near future.
-The Company has financed its operations primarily with proceeds from sales of its equity securities, private placements and the exercise of outstanding warrants and stock options.
+The Company has financed its operations primarily with proceeds from sales of its equity securities, private placements, the exercise of outstanding warrants and stock options and the issuance of debt instruments.

 The unaudited interim condensed financial statements of the Company have been prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP") for interim financial information and the rules and regulations of the Securities and Exchange Commission ("SEC").
 They do not include all information and footnotes required by U.S. GAAP for complete financial statements.
-Except as disclosed herein, there have been no material changes in the information disclosed in the notes to the financial statements for the year ended December 31, 2017, included in the Company's Annual Report on Form 10-K (the "2017 Form 10-K"), filed with the SEC on April 2, 2018.
-The interim unaudited condensed financial statements should be read in conjunction with those audited financial statements included in the 2017 Form 10-K. In the opinion of management, all adjustments considered necessary for fair presentation, consisting solely of normal recurring adjustments, have been made.
-Operating results for the three and nine month periods ended September 30, 2018 are not necessarily indicative of the results that may be expected for the year ending December 31, 2018, or any other period.
+Except as disclosed herein, there have been no material changes in the information disclosed in the notes to the financial statements for the year ended December 31, 2018, included in the Company's Annual Report on Form 10-K (the "2018 Form 10-K"), filed with the SEC on March 18, 2019.
+The interim unaudited condensed financial statements should be read in conjunction with those audited financial statements included in the 2018 Form 10-K. In the opinion of management, all adjustments considered necessary for fair presentation, consisting solely of normal recurring adjustments, have been made.
+Operating results for the tree and nine month periods ended September 30, 2019 are not necessarily indicative of the results that may be expected for the year ending December 31, 2019, or any other period.